 The role of No 1 Recruit Training Unit (1RTU) is to prepare recruits, newly enlisted Air Force men and women, for military service.
-Recruit training involves the transformation of civilians into airmen and airwomen who have basic military knowledge to become effective members of the Air Force team.
-This transformation occurs over 11 weeks of training, culminating in a graduation parade.
+Recruit training involves the transformation of civilians into aviators who have basic military skills, knowledge and behaviours to become effective members of the Air Force team.
+This transformation occurs over nine weeks of training.

-Teamwork, self-discipline, ‘esprit de corps’, and the development of respect for the values of the Air Force, play a vital role in the training at 1RTU.
-Consequently, the instructional staff at 1RTU, which includes Military Skills Instructors (MSIs), Airfield Defence Guards (ADGs) and Physical Training Instructors (PTIs), as well as other support staff, must embody all the aspects of Air Force values – Respect, Excellence, Agility, Dedication, Integrity and Teamwork.
+Teamwork, self-discipline, ‘esprit de corps’, and the development of respect for the values of the Australian Defence Force (ADF), play a vital role in the training at 1RTU.
+Consequently, the instructional staff at 1RTU, which includes Military Skills Instructors (MSIs), Airfield Defence Guards (ADGs) and Physical Training Instructors (PTIs), as well as other support staff, must embody all the aspects of Defence values: Service, Courage, Respect, Integrity and Excellence.

-The 1RTU philosophy of training is to take the qualities already possessed by the recruits, and build on them through instruction, ‘learning by doing’, coaching and mentoring.
+The 1RTU philosophy of training is to enhance qualities already possessed by the recruits through instruction, ‘learning by doing’, coaching and mentoring.
 Making an honest effort, making and learning from mistakes, and doing better next time are essential features of the training process.
-Importantly, there is a strong emphasis on ‘Airmanship’, which focuses on the moral and ethical behaviour expected of all members of the Royal Australian Air Force.
+Importantly, there is a strong emphasis on the moral and ethical behaviour expected of all members of the Royal Australian Air Force.

 Recruit training is all about delivering members to the Air Force who have mastered basic military knowledge and skills.
 Recruits graduate with the rank of Aircraftman or Aircraftwoman; however, this is only the start of their training as most 1RTU graduates still need to complete mustering specific initial employment training before posting into the wider Air Force.